 - Peanut Butter Icing — You can use this frosting as icing on things like Vegan Chocolate Donuts.
 Simply add a little bit more creamer to make the consistency thinner, then dip donuts in the icing.
 Don’t forget to add some sprinkles or chopped nuts on top!

 - Peanut Butter Frosting for Brownies — Typically brownies are sweet enough and rich enough on their own, but this peanut butter frosting is amazing paired with chocolate.
-I recommend a generous smear of frosting on top of these Vegan Brownies or these Chocolate Banana Brownies.
+I recommend a generous smear of frosting on top of these Vegan Brownies, Vegan Gluten-Free Brownies, or these Chocolate Banana Brownies.

 What is peanut butter powder?

 Think of peanut butter powder just like you think of cocoa powder.
 In both cases, the bean is roasted and defatted, and the remaining coarse mixture is ground into a fine powder.

 Do I need to sift powdered sugar for frosting?

 Powdered sugar can get clumpy as it sits.
 Using a sifter or a mesh strainer to sift the powdered sugar helps to avoid little lumps in your finished frosting.
 To do this, measure the sugar first and then sift it.

 Usually peanut butter icing and/or frosting is gluten-free because it’s made with ingredients that do not have gluten.
 However, if you have sensitivities to gluten, always check the ingredients to be sure.